 SAMHSA's website offers free information and resources to anyone who is in crisis, or with or at risk for substance abuse and mental health problems.
 There’s also information for families, caregivers, and service providers.

-If you need help right away, the site offers several crisis lines you can call to find help.
+If you need help right away, the site offers several crisis lines you can call to find treatment.

 The CCP requires a presidential disaster declaration before states, territories, and federally recognized tribes may apply.